 At Sovereign, we are committed to supporting green initiatives as part of our enviromental policy.
 Our commitment to this is embedded into our everyday business activity through our brand values.

 The environment is a very important aspect of our policies, so we actively support recycling programmes and sustainable waste management.
 We aim for ecological sustainability by using; where possible, renewable and efficient energy with sustainable natural products.

 We actively promote the recycling of products and materials, as well as reducing the amount of packaging associated with our product deliveries.

 VEKA Recycle was launched by VEKA to prevent reusable uPVC being taken to landfill.
-VEKA is also the world leader for the environmentally responsible use of uPVC in all its building products.
-One of Europe’s leading recyclers of uPVC windows, the company is committed to minimising their environmental impact at every stage of the of the product’s life:
+VEKA is also the world leader for the Environmentally Responsible Use of uPVC in all its building products.
+One of Europe’s leading recyclers of uPVC windows; the company is committed to minimising their environmental impact at every stage of the product’s life: